 Located along Florida’s Atlantic Coast, Daytona Beach is well-known for its mesmerizing 23-mile stretch of hard-packed white-sand beaches and its hair-raising international speedway.
 Among the top tourist attractions in Daytona Beach, you’ll also dig into history, arts, culture, and music.
 (And, of course, a little high-speed automobile testing and racing!)

-Best places to visit in Daytona Beach, FL
+Must-see places to visit in Daytona Beach, FL

 Daytona International Speedway

-Travel behind-the-scenes, and immerse yourself in the speedway’s history as you pass through garages.
+Travel behind the scenes, and immerse yourself in the speedway’s history as you pass through garages.
 There are several tour options at the Daytona International Speedway.
 On a Speedway Tour, fasten your seatbelt and ride through the speedway’s infield, taking a closer look at the 31-degree high banks.

-Or for an extra special experience, opt for a VIP Tour.
+Or, for an extra special experience, opt for a VIP Tour.
 The VIP tours run about two to three hours and include an exclusive visit to the NASCAR Archives and Research Center.
 Get a better glimpse of their immense collection of trophies, racer cars, and racing artifacts.

 Jackie Robinson Ballpark